liangyuandg/liangyuandg.github.io/_pages/index.markdown

 #### <span style="color:red">What's New</span>

+**[2021.01]** Our paper "OralViewer: 3D Demonstration of Dental Surgeries for Patient Education with Oral Cavity Reconstruction from a 2D Panoramic X-ray" is accepted by IUI 2021.

+**[2021.01]** Finished drafting a book chapter on "Human-Centered AI for Medical Imaging".

 **[2020.12]** Our paper "Oral-3D: Reconstructing the 3D bone structure of Oral Cavity from 2D Panoramic X-ray" is accepted by AAAI 2021.

 **[2020.11]** Serve as reviewer for research long papers of IEEE VR 2021, HRI 2021, alt.HRI 2021, ETRA 2021.